-The harness need to be adjusted according how old and big your baby is, too.
+The harness needs to be adjusted according to how old and big your baby is, too.
 For infants, use the lowest rethread harness slot.
-You will have to do this manually and we suggest getting help from more experience parents when you go about doing this, especially if it is your first time.
+You will have to do this manually and we suggest getting help from more experienced parents when you go about doing this, especially if it is your first time.

 The Safety 1st 3-in-1 car seat has a ton of great features and the fact that it can adapt as your baby grows is great for parents who are on a budget.
 With a 10-year life expectancy, the seat will endure for years to come and you will be able to use it again for your next baby.
-With all the points we discussed above, we believe the Safety 1st 3-in-1 car seat is much more suitable for toddlers and older babies.
+With all the points we discussed above, we believe the Safety 1st Grow and Go 3-in-1 Car Seat is much more suitable for toddlers and older babies.

 For parents with compact cars, the Safety 1st 3-in-1 car seat may not be the most viable option as it tends to take up a lot of space.
 And if you are looking for a seat for your infant, selecting an infant seat rather than a convertible one would probably be a better option.

 Be sure to do your research before deciding to make a purchase and check for any Safety 1st Go and Grow recalls.
 Check the model of the car seat and look it up online on the company’s website to be sure that there is no issue present.

 Overall, the Safety 1st Grow and Go 3-in-1 Car Seat is great value for money and will ensure your baby remains safe in the vehicle for many adventures you and your family will embark upon.

 Frequently Asked Questions About Safety First Car Seat: